 - A toll-free number you can call for information about consumer credit counseling

 The double billing cycle method of calculating finance charges is illegal under the CARD Act.
 Credit card issuers can no longer charge interest on balances from a previous billing cycle.
 They also cannot charge interest on balances that have already been paid.
 An exception is made for finance charges on balances that were part of a billing error dispute or a finance charge charged for a returned check.

-Limits on Initial Fees for Subprime Credit Cards
+Initial Fees for Subprime Credit Cards Limited

 During its first year, any fees charged by a subprime credit card cannot exceed 25% of the credit limit.
 On a credit card with a $400 credit limit, total fees charged when the credit card is opened cannot be more than $100.
 This excludes late payment fees, over-the-limit fees, and returned check fees.

 You cannot be charged a late fee if your payment was not processed because your credit card issuer made a change to its mailing address or payment processing procedures.
 This applies to payments received for up to 60 days after these changes become effective.